NASA-PDS/nucleus/terraform/README.md

 ## Prerequisites to Deploy Nucleus Baseline System

+1. Some of the libraries used in the ECS containers of PDS Nucleus are platform specific.
+Therefore, please execute the deployment from an Amazon Linux EC2 instance with Architecture 64 bit (x86).

-1. An AWS Account with permissions to deploy following AWS services
+2. An AWS Account with permissions to deploy following AWS services
    - Amazon Managed Workflows for Apache Airflow (MWAA)
    - AWS Security Groups
    - AWS S3 Bucket with relevant bucket policies